TikTok 2023: Are gender-based trends reinforcing stereotypes?

 Along with yearbook filters, the Roman Empire and Wes Anderson-style mini-movies, girl dinner was one of 2023's most used and debated hashtags on the app.

-The videos in question show mostly young women filming their dinner, which is made up picky bits of food rather than a balanced meal.
+The videos in question mostly show young women filming their dinner, which is made up of picky bits of food rather than a balanced meal.

 But why is the platform's large Gen Z audience, known for going against heteronormative standards, celebrating a number of gender-based online trends?